kamu-data/arrow-digest/README.md

 - **Nullability** - every null value is represented by a `0` (zero) byte
   - Arrays without validity bitmap have same hashes as arrays that do and all items are valid
 - **Array Data**
-  - Hash data type according to the table below
+  - *(once per hashing session)* Hash data type according to the table below
   - Hash items sequentially using the above rules
 - **Record Batch Data**
-  - For every field hash `filed_name as utf8`, `nesting_level (zero-based) as u64` traversing in depth-first order
+  - *(once per hashing session)* For every field hash `filed_name as utf8`, `nesting_level (zero-based) as u64` recursively traversing the schema in the **depth-first** order
+  - For every leaf column:
+    - Produce a **combined nullability bitmap** from nullability of every parent
-  - Arrays of every leaf column are then hashed independently using above rules
+    - Update corresponding column's hasher using above rules
-  - Digests of every array are fed into the first hasher to produce the final digest
+  - *(final step)* Digests of every array are fed into the combined hasher to produce the final digest

 | Type (in `Schema.fb`) | TypeID (as `u16`) | Followed by                                           |
 | --------------------- | :---------------: | ----------------------------------------------------- |